rutwikc47/Capstone-Project/README.md

 - APOD is one of the most popular websites at NASA In fact, this website is one of the most popular websites across all federal agencies.

 Note:-
-User needs to get a APIKEY from NASA to run the app.
+- User needs to get a APIKEY from NASA to run the app.
+- The apprelease apk is in the /app directory.